-A No Passing Line is a single solid yellow line used on twolane roads to indicate zones where passing is prohibited.
-You may cross this line to make a turn.
+A No Passing Line is a single solid yellow line used on two-lane roads to indicate zones where passing is prohibited.
+You may cross this line to make a turn or if the dashed line is present on your side of travel.